 The voluntary annual leave program (ALP) replaces the traditional sick and vacation leave credits with a more versatile annual leave pool.
 Annual leave will be compensated at the employee's regular straight-time hourly rate of pay as of the date annual leave is taken.
 All employees who are regularly scheduled to work more than 40 hours per pay period are eligible to elect to participate in this program.
-Employees in this program begin to accrue annual leave time immediately but cannot take it until the introductory employee's initial six months of employmentperiod is completed.
+Employees in this program begin to accrue annual leave time immediately but cannot take it until the employee's initial six months of employment is completed, unless approved in advance by the Executive Officer or designee at his/her discretion